 But just as businesses can learn a lot from their consumers, so too can we learn a lot from each other when it comes to creating a more personalized customer experience.

-There’s a clear trend among companies that lead the pack in great customer service: they put people first.
+There’s a clear trend among companies that lead the pack in great customer service: they put individual customer needs first.

-They’ve renounced the traditional service structures that focus on product lines and reoriented their operations to put their customer at the center.
-They’ve eschewed a siloed and segmented approach to customer service delivery in favor of one that’s relevant, coherent, conversational, and connected from their customers’ point of view.
+They’ve renounced the traditional service structure and support experience that focuses on product lines and reoriented their operations to put their customer at the center.
+They’ve eschewed a siloed and segmented approach to customer support delivery in favor of one that’s relevant, coherent, conversational, and connected from their customers’ point of view.
+This approach prioritizes customer satisfaction by addressing customer expectations head on.

-That can be challenging considering many organizations have grown with product at the center, Floisand said.
-“So, as they think about the reorientation of putting customers at the heart of this, it’s very often an adaptation and a strategic change that a lot of companies have got to do.”
+That can be challenging considering many organizations have grown with product at the center.
+At a recent industry event, Mark Floisand, Coveo’s former SVP of Product and Industry Marketing said, “So, as they think about the reorientation of putting customers at the heart of this, it’s very often an adaptation and a strategic change that a lot of companies have got to do.”

 Tech companies already well-entrenched (blue dots) in one industry area are beginning to expand into related areas (red dots), up-ending the customer service status quo.

-“Got to”?
+“Got to do”?
 Yes-because this approach isn’t just a good idea.
 It’s also a means of survival in a landscape that’s becoming increasingly crowded with large tech companies that specialize in serving customers the way they want to be served-with hyper personalization.

 Four Personalized Service Examples By Industry